-In the event that the company is unsuccessful prior to the investor receiving any shares, the investor is entitled to treat the money invested as a debt owed to the investor.
+In the event that the company is unsuccessful prior to the investor receiving any shares, the investor is entitled to treat the money invested as an unsecured debt owed to the investor.

 A Simple Agreement for Future Equity (SAFE) sets out how a company will receive capital from an investor in order to raise funds and, in turn, will provide the investor with the right to acquire certain shares of the company at a later date, if: